 Professional Conference.
 In addition to presenting at the community poster symposium, interns will have the opportunity to present at a professional conference in the fall.
 Funding is provided for travel if necessary.

 Fall Mentor Meeting.
-Meet with faculty mentor to discuss career paths, research opportunities on campus, and other ways to stay connected to the scientific community.
-Submit a write-up to Geo-Launchpad during the following fall semester.
+Interns are required to meet with their faculty mentor to discuss career paths, research opportunities on campus, and other ways to stay connected to the scientific community.

 A successful candidate will:

-- Be enrolled in a community college in Colorado or New Mexico with plans to transfer to a 4-year university
+- Be enrolled in a community college in Colorado, New Mexico, or Wyoming with plans to transfer to a 4-year university

 - Have a cumulative GPA of 2.5 or higher